The Early Years Foundation Stage

 If the children are to learn effectively we need to ensure that the atmosphere in the nursery is right.
 Our nursery is a welcoming, caring, safe yet stimulating place where the children feel eager to return each day, and where they feel they can express themselves and in turn receive a positive, respectful responses from staff.
 Equally, we believe it is important to build good relationships with parents so that we are all working towards the same common goals.

-For more information about the school nursery please download our Early Years Foundation Stage handbook (this takes a few moments).
+For more information about the school nursery please download our Early Years Foundation Stage handbook.